Joseph Lister: Introductory address

-On 1 October 1877, Lister held the customary introductory address, in essence his inaugural lecture in London, with the subject, "The nature of fermentation".
-Lister described the fermentation of milk and explained how putrefaction was caused by fermentation of blood and, in the process, tried to prove that all fermentation was due to microorganisms.
-For his demonstration he used a series of test tubes containing milk that were loosely covered with glass caps.
-Although air had entered the test tubes and the milk had not decomposed demonstrated that air was responsible for fermentation.
+On 1 October 1877, Lister held the customary introductory address.
+His inaugural lecture in London concerned "The nature of fermentation".
+Lister described the fermentation of milk and explained how putrefaction was caused by fermentation of blood and tried to prove that all fermentation was due to microorganisms.
+To demonstrate, he used a series of test tubes containing milk, loosely covered with glass caps.
+Although air had entered the test tubes and the milk had not decomposed, demonstrating that air was responsible for fermentation.
 The experiment had two conclusions, first that unboiled milk had no tendency to ferment and secondly that an organism that Lister had isolated, Bacterium lactis was the cause of lactic acid fermentation.

 The address was badly received.
 In defence, John Stewart described it as: "a brilliant and most hopeful beginning of what we regarded as a campaign in the enemy's country...
 There seemed to be a colossal apathy, an inconceivable indifference to the light which, to our minds, shone so brightly, a monstrous inertia to the force of new ideas."

 Wiring of fractured patellas

-In October 1877, Lister performed an operation on a patient, Francis Smith, that wasn't considered life-threatening.
-The open operation on a fractured patella, in front of 200 students, involved wiring the two fragments together and was likely the first case in which a healthy knee-joint was ever opened.
+In October 1877, Lister performed an operation on a patient, Francis Smith, that was not considered life-threatening.
+The open operation on a fractured patella, in front of 200 students, involved wiring the two fragments together and was likely the first time a healthy knee-joint was ever opened.

-In 1881 Lister was elected President of the Clinical Society of London.